What is the Early Start Denver Model?

 The Early Start Denver Model uses play to increase children’s interest in activities and other people.
-It teaches children how communicating with others can help them, so they’re motivated to keep trying.
+It teaches children that communicating with others is useful and postitive, so they’re motivated to keep trying.
 It also aims to improve communication skills and self-expression.
-This helps children with autism spectrum disorder (ASD) get along with others, especially their parents.

 Where does the Early Start Denver Model come from?

 The Early Start Denver Model was developed in the United States in 1981.
 It was initially called the ‘play school model’, because its key activities happened as part of children’s play activities.

 What is the idea behind the Early Start Denver Model?

-Children with autism spectrum disorder (ASD) have difficulty learning how to communicate and develop relationships.
-This model aims to help children learn these skills by:
+Autistic children have difficulty learning how to communicate and develop relationships.
+This therapy aims to help children learn these skills by:

 - focusing on the communication and relationship skills children already have